Designing Schemas for Messy Real-World Business Logic

 |---|---|---|

-| Customer name on orders | Join to customers table | Copy at order time if you need historical accuracy and the join costs more than the storage |
+| Customer name on orders | Join to customers table | Copy at order time if the order must preserve the commercial record at the time of sale.
+This is about snapshot semantics, not join cost. |

 | Order totals | SUM(line_items.price * quantity) | Store computed total if the calculation is expensive and totals are queried frequently |